I’ve always LOVED lemon bars!

 Why?
-Because the tangy, lip-puckering, lemon topping with the crisp-crusty bottom makes for the perfect dessert square.
+Because the tangy, lip-puckering, lemon topping with the crisp-crusty bottom makes for the perfect dessert bar.

 For some reason, in my entire lifetime, I’ve never made them myself, until now.

-Because I aim to be health-conscious as much as possible (winter hibernation is ovah!), I wanted to find a Weight Watchers friendly version of one of my favorite desserts.
+Because I aim to be health-conscious as much as possible, I wanted to make a Weight Watchers friendly version of one of my favorite desserts.

-This recipe is HALF the Weight Watchers points of the conventional lemon squares recipe, without losing ANY of the taste!
+This recipe is HALF the Weight Watchers points of the conventional lemon bars recipe, without losing ANY of the taste!

 So, no weird aftertaste like some other lightened up dessert recipes.

-They’re just as delicious as any other lemon squares I’ve ever had.
+Furthermore, they’re just as delicious as any other lemon bars I’ve ever had.

 Here’s the printable recipe: